Wazzaps/boldui/README.md

 UI Framework based on a client-server scene-graph model.

+This is not a Javascript framework, it is language-independent networking protocol with a Python implementation.

 ## What?

 The framework is split into a client and a server.